-We grant restricted stock units ("RSUs") to certain employees and directors (together, the "participants") in MCC's Class A common stock.
+We grant restricted stock units ("RSUs") to certain employees and directors (together, the "participants") in Class A common stock.
 Awards of RSUs are valued by reference to shares of common stock that entitle participants to receive, upon the settlement of the unit, one share of common stock for each unit.
 The awards are subject to annual vesting periods not exceeding 4 years from the date of grant.
 We made estimates of expected forfeitures based on historic voluntary termination behavior and trends of actual RSU forfeitures and recognized compensation costs for equity awards expected to vest.
-The aggregate intrinsic value of outstanding RSUs was \$0.9 million based on the closing stock price of \$4.47 per share of MCC's Class A common stock at December 31, 2009.
+The aggregate intrinsic value of outstanding RSUs was \$12.0 million, based on the closing stock price of \$4.47 per share of our Class A common stock at December 31, 2009.